oyieroyier/javascript_practice/classes/README.md

 - **Remember, if the property is a method, don't forget to invoke it.**
 - **Also, the `Function.prototype` convention is mandatory, if you want to add extra functionality to the constructor function's prototype that will be inherited by the class instances.
 An invocation of the `Person()` constructor automatically uses `Person.prototype` as the prototype of the new `Person` object.**

-We do not use arrow function syntax for constructor functions or the pototype methods because arrow functions do not have a prototype property and so can't be used as constructors.
+We do not use arrow function syntax for constructor functions or the prototype methods because arrow functions do not have a prototype property and so can't be used as constructors.

 Also, arrow functions inherit the `this` keyword from the context in which they were defined rather than setting it in the object in wich they were invoked.
 This makes them useless for method invocation.